w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 description: Discover the different types of account balances in Polkadot and Kusama, including free, frozen, and spendable balances.
 ---

+!!!info "Advanced Information"

+    This section provides advanced details about account balances, targeting developers and power users.

+    In practice, wallets and browser extensions should abstract these mechanics and simply display the **Total**, **Spendable**, and **Unspendable** balances.

+    The full rules around spendability depend on internal factors like frozen balances, reserved funds, and reference counters (providers and consumers).
+These nuances impact whether the existential deposit (ED) is considered "untouchable" and whether an account is at risk of being reaped (removed from state).

 In the Polkadot ecosystem, different types of balances depend on the account activity.
 Different balance types dictate whether your balance can be used for transfers, to pay fees, or must remain frozen and unused due to an on-chain requirement.